pretix/pretix-docs/docs/tutorial/organizer-account.md

 The header image will replace the name of the event at the top of the page.
 We are going to check the box next to "Use header image also for events without an individually uploaded logo".

-In the "Homepage text" fields, we can provide text to be displayed on our public profile.
+In the "homepage text" fields, we can provide text to be displayed on our public profile.
-There is one field for each language we activated in the "Localization" tab (see the "Localization" segment of this article)—English and German (informal).
+There is one field for each language we activated in the :btn:Localization: tab (see the "Localization" segment of this article)—English and German (informal).
 Our public profile will allow the viewer to switch between those languages via the links in the top right corner.

 ## Privacy

 ![Organizer settings page, on the privacy tab, showing input fields for the URLs to a privacy policy in different languages, a large blue box with legal info, and prefilled text fields for the privacy settings dialog](../assets/screens/organizer/privacy.png)

-On the "Privacy" tab, we can provide an URL pointing to our privacy policy for each language we activated.
+On the :btn:Privacy: tab, we can provide an URL pointing to our privacy policy for each language we activated.

 !!!
 Warning